rottitime/frontend-test/README.md

 Develop a responsive application that fetches live data on books and users as per the screenshots below.

-> Ensure your list of user box has a scroll bar

 ## Designs

 ### Desktop